The Conan Chronicles, 2

 The Conan Chronicles: Volume 2: The Hour of the Dragon is a collection of fantasy short stories written by Robert E. Howard featuring his sword and sorcery hero Conan the Barbarian.
-The book was published in 2001 by Gollancz as sixteenth volume of their Fantasy Masterworks series.
+The book was published in 2001 by Gollancz as the sixteenth volume of their Fantasy Masterworks series.
 The book, edited by Stephen Jones, presents the stories in their internal chronological order.
 Most of the stories originally appeared in the magazines Weird Tales, Fantasy Magazine and The Howard Collector.